ponchoalv/simple-web-c/README.md

 Other Os just google `cmocka install`

 ## Dependencies

+For building the server you will need `libpthreadpool` which can be installed in ubuntu with `sudo apt-get install libpthreadpool-dev`.

 //TODO: use a package manager as `conan` and `CMake` too lazy to learn about this two for now.